limbrapp/cipherpipe/README.md

 Cipherpipe::Commands::Load.call
 ```

+If you're using Vault's EC2 authentication and have specified an `ec2_role` value for the primary source (as noted in the configuration example below), then loading the secrets will automatically authenticate against Vault using the EC2 instance's PKCS7-signed identity.

 ## Configuration

 Everything for Cipherpipe is managed in a YAML configuration file `.cipherpipe.yml` which you should place in the root of your project.
 You'll need to specify at least one source (and mark it as the primary).
 Having an output file/format is optional, but likely useful.